Abandoned & Little-Known Airfields:

 and the aircraft were shipped out to the high desert for military contract training.
 The airport was abandoned.”

-No airport was depicted in Wilmington on the August 1945 LA Sectional Chart nor on the 1947 LA Local Aeronautical Chart (courtesy of Tim Zukas).
+as it was no longer depicted on the March 1944 San Diego Sectional Chart or the 1947 LA Local Aeronautical Chart (courtesy of Tim Zukas).

 According to Buzz Tupman, on the site of Wilmington Airport, “eventually a school & a golf course were built after the war.”